matrix-org/matrix-spec/content/client-server-api/_index.md

 The user is unable to reject an invite to join the server notices room.
 See the [Server Notices](#server-notices) module for more information.

+`M_THREEPID_MEDIUM_NOT_SUPPORTED`
+The homeserver does not support adding a third party identifier of the given medium.

+`M_THREEPID_IN_USE`
+The third party identifier specified by the client is not acceptable because it is already in use in some way.

 #### Rate limiting

 Homeservers SHOULD implement rate limiting to reduce the risk of being